MrAresInFlesh/vectorfield/README.md

 |:-:|
 |![demo content](img/vectorfield.png)|

+### Controls

+- Add particule: `left click`
+- Select vector: `ctrl + left click`
+  - Move vector using mouse.
+- Buttons makes possible to hide vector field to only have the particles, generate particles or reset the field.
+- Patterns are proposed to generate a vector field.

 ## Content

 A `Java` project made using `Java FX SDK`.
 The progam simulates a field of modifiable and interacting vectors.